enigmosity/learn-aws/developer-associate/exam-questions.md

 - there are two methods to save configuration options settings.
 Config files in YAML or JSON can be included in application's source code in the `.ebextensions` and deployed as part of application source bundle.
 - if you want to deploy a worker application that processes periodic background tasks, application source bundle must also include a cron.yaml file
 - *immutable deployments*: launch a full set of new instances running the new version of the application in a separate ASG, alongisde the instances running the old version.
 If new instances don't pass healthchecks, Elastic Beanstalk terminates them leaving the original instances untouched.
 - Blue/Green deployments allow you to have a separate deployment environment.
+Allow avoidance of downtime.
+Deploy a new version to separate environments and then swap CNAMEs of two environments to instantly redirect traffic to new version
+- TODO: CHECK CNAME AND OTHER R53 TYPES
 - if you can't find an AMI to run your code, use Packer to create a custom platform which will run it.
 - custom_platform.json is the file for creating a custom platform with Packer
     - *source_ami* is required in a packer template.
 It is the base operating systems used to create a custom AMI.
 Could be: amazon linux AI, ubuntu1604, rhel7, rhel6